lvgl/lvgl/docs/overview/style-props.rst

 ~~~~~~

 Sets the height of object.
 Pixel, percentage and :c:macro:`LV_SIZE_CONTENT` can
 be used.
-Percentage values are relative to the height of the parent’s
+Percentage values are relative to the height of the parent's
 content area.

 .. raw:: html